weenleen/TamaGoDoWork/README.md

 - Develop features for pet interaction and animate pet behaviour.
 - Add pet customization features to act as rewards for the user's progress.

-We plan to make use of the OpenGL ES APIs to implement many of the features int he virtual pet system.
+We plan to make use of the OpenGL ES APIs to implement many of the features in the virtual pet system.

 ## Future plans
 Once our team is done developing our virtual pet system, we plan to work on the **weekly planner feature** in our application.

 This requires us to:
--
+- hahhhhhh

 > We may also add some mini-games or online features into our application if time permits!